 Mission: Lackawanna College's mission is to provide a quality education to all persons who seek to improve their lives and better the communities in which they live.

 Vision: The College's vision is to be the nationally recognized, premier two-year open-enrollment college of choice.

-Celebrating the New American Model of Higher Education: Lackawanna College Strategic Plan 2014-2017
+Celebrating the Power of Education to Transform: Lackawanna College Strategic Plan 2017-2020

-Core Values:
+Core Values